sixteenmillimeter/filmless/README.md

 The purpose of the calibration sketch `filmless_calibration.pde` is to generate a page to calibrate between your printer and laser cutter.
 The page it creates is easy on your ink cartridge while determine if there is any stretch or squish happening to your generated pages of film strips before you commit to printing them out for cutting.

 You should re-perform this step when you change printers, laser cutters or make any significant adjustments to your printer settings that affect the quality or media you're printing onto.
-This sketch was created because after performing many repeatable tests with a working progress, an adjustment to a media quality value in a Epson printer settings dialog, images started printing with a 2-3mm stretch.
+This sketch was created because after performing many repeatable tests with a working progress, an adjustment to a media quality value in a Epson printer settings dialog caused pages to start printing with a 2-3mm stretch along the height.
 This processes effectively mitigated that distortion.

 The calibration sketch should be set up with the same variables you intend to use to generate your pages of film strips.